 The Town of Stephentown Court is responsible for traffic matters, criminal matters, civil matters, environmental conservation matters, local law matters and small claims actions occurring in the Town of Stephentown.

 The Court hears parking and traffic tickets - both violations and misdemeanors, including Driving While Intoxicated cases.
 Along with traffic matters, the Court also presides over criminal matters that take place within the Town such as petit larceny.
 The Court also hears evictions brought by landlords; and small claims brought by individuals who feel they are owed monies.

-The Court has two Town Justices which preside over all Court proceedings, the Honorable Wesley R. Edwards and the Honorable Cyril A. Grant.
+The Court has two Town Justices which preside over all Court proceedings, the Honorable Cyril A. Grant and the Newly Elected Honorable John M. Meekins.